 Tax Tips for U.S. Americans Abroad

-Yes, folks – you and your bank’s teller will have to fill out and sign lots of paperwork.
-It gives the U.S. Department of Treasury access to peek into your bank account.
-It is a standard procedure we U.S. expats must get used to.
+If the bank allows you as an expat the access to an account, prepare to fill out and sign lots of paperwork.
+Some of the papers give the US Department of Treasury access to peek into your bank account.
+It is a standard procedure we US expats must get used to.

 - Tax Compliance Statement (provide written confirmation that you are tax compliant with the IRS)